 Once you start using the internet, the speeds received might be even lower.
 Especially if there are many heavy internet users in the area online at the same time.

-Many internet companies prefer shared bandwidth as it lowers the costs for them.
+Many internet companies prefer shared bandwidth as it lowers their costs for them.
 Support is not prioritized for any single person in this option.
 Also, the consumers share the cost of the internet backbone that the ISP purchases.

 Dedicated Bandwidth is different.
 In fact, it’s the complete opposite.
 With this option, you get the entire bandwidth all to yourself.
 The connection will always run at the advertised speed.
-If its 10Mbps, you’ll get 10Mbps.
+If it's 10Mbps, you’ll get 10Mbps.

 Most of the time ISPs tend to sell dedicated bandwidth as part of a business service.
 This is because it tends to be more expensive than the shared bandwidth.